unChaz/sci-fi-5e/docs/tekcasting/tek_skills.md

 **Duration:** Instantaneous

-You can cast this tek skill only at night.
 Choose up to three corpses of Medium or Small humanoids within range.
 Each corpse becomes a ghoul under your control.
 (The GM has game statistics for these creatures.)

 As a bonus action on each of your turns, you can mentally command any creature you animated with this tek skill if the creature is within 120 feet of you (if you control multiple creatures, you can command any or all of them at the same time, issuing the same command to each one).
 You decide what action the creature will take and where it will move during its next turn, or you can issue a general command, such as to guard a particular chamber or corridor.
 If you issue no commands, the creature only defends itself against hostile creatures.
 Once given an order, the creature continues to follow it until its task is complete.